 Committee of 100 (C100) is launching a teleconference series, Strategic Lessons from within China for Responding to COVID-19.
-The series will feature business executives and education leaders with experiences on the ground in China responding to the coronavirus, offering timely and actionable advice to American job creators and educators.
+The series featured business executives and education leaders with experiences on the ground in China responding to the coronavirus, offering timely and actionable advice to American job creators and educators.

 With each passing day, American job creators are concerned about how the outbreak will impact not only their bottom line, but the livelihoods of their employees.
 Meanwhile, schools and universities are closing to protect their students, faculty, and staff.
 Americans are feeling fearful and uncertain, and would benefit greatly from hearing from leaders within China who have struggled with and navigated similar complexities.

-The second session will feature Dr. Anning Chen, CEO of Ford China on March 30 at 9pm Eastern Time.
-The sessions will be moderated.
-We are in the process of confirming other sessions and will update them here once confirmed.
+Another session featured Dr. Anning Chen, CEO of Ford China on March 30 at 9pm Eastern Time.
+The sessions were moderated.

 We hope to develop this as a continuing series that will address additional perspectives such as supply chain management, remote learning and teaching, crisis management planning, employee compensation strategies, among others.

 CEO & Scientific Director, Aaron Diamond AIDS Research Center